-After meeting prerequisites and downloading the repository, you can compile the KITE code using the already available Cmake files.
-Please check the Cmake files first, and if required libraries/packages are installed elsewhere, edit them accordingly.
-For the full installation procedure, please refer to the Installation section.
+After meeting prerequisites and downloading the repository, you can compile KITE using the already available Cmake files.
+Please check the Cmake files first, and make any necessary edits to the libraries/packages' paths.
+For step by step instructions, please refer to the Installation section.

 Simão M. João, João V. Lopes (Universidade do Porto, Portugal), Tatiana G. Rappoport (Universidade Federal Rio de Janeiro, Brazil), Miša Anđelković, Lucian Covaci (University of Antwerp, Belgium) and Aires Ferreira (University of York, UK).

-KITE’s open source project was funded by The Royal Society through grant NA150043 “Efficient Numerical Solver for Spin, Charge and Optical Conductivity” (T. Rappoport and A. Ferreira).
-KITE’s team thanks the partial support from EPSRC (A. Ferreira), The Royal Society (UF130385, A. Ferreira) and FLAG-ERA (TRANS2DTMD, M. Anđelković and L. Covaci).
+KITE's project kick-off was funded by The Royal Society through grant NA150043 "Efficient Numerical Solver for Spin, Charge and Optical Conductivity" (T. Rappoport and A. Ferreira).
+The KITE team is also grateful for the support received from EPSRC (A. Ferreira), The Royal Society (UF130385, A. Ferreira) and FLAG-ERA (TRANS2DTMD, M. Anđelković and L. Covaci).
 We thank Miguel Dias Costa (HPC at NUS, Singapore), Killian Murphy (HPC at University of York, UK) and Julia Giannella (Web Design) for the technical support provided in the early stages of the KITE project.